hsteinshiromoto/nix/servo/README.md

 3. Boot the usb into the server.
 4. When boot, set connection with `nmtui`.

+## Important Notes

+1. Never makes NixOS start up to depend on a external disk.
+2. The installation below may fail due to dependencyon sops secrets.

 ## Partition the Disk

 ### Method 1: Using disko directly (Recommended)